trulia/choroplethr/README.md

 2. Providing API connections to interesting data sources for making choropleths.
 3. Providing a framework for creating choropleths from arbitrary shapefiles.

-## Free Course
+## Training & Development

 My free course [Learn to Map Census Data in R](http://www.arilamstein.com/free-course) can teach you how to use this package.
-Enjoy!
+I blog about this package's development [here](http://www.arilamstein.com/blog)/

 ## Documentation